Our Esteemed Faculty

 At the Munk School, Prof. Robinson is a member of the Environmental Governance Lab and teaches in the MGA program.

-Paola Salardi is Assistant Professor at the Department of Economics at the University of Toronto and a Senior Fellow at the Trudeau Centre for Peace, Conflict and Justice at the Munk School of Global Affairs where she works on the long-term development legacy of violent conflict.
+Paola Salardi is an Assistant Professor, Teaching Stream in the Trudeau Centre for Peace, Conflict, and Justice at the Munk School of Global Affairs and Public Policy where she works on the long-term development legacy of violent conflict.
 She completed a PhD in Economics from the University of Sussex in January 2013, focusing on the analysis of labor market discrimination by gender and race in Brazil.
 She is also a Research Consultant at the Institute of Development Studies (IDS) and she has previously worked at the Inter-American Development Bank.
 Paola has published work in the World Bank Economic Review and the Review of Income and Wealth, while she has been involved in several projects for the World Bank and the UN.
 She is currently working on a number of additional research projects focused on the changing role of women in post-conflict countries, the short and long-term consequences of conflict on human capital accumulation, the role of institutions in shaping the presence of violence, and the impact of natural resource wealth on governance outcomes.

 Ayelet Shachar is Professor of Law and holder of the Canada Research Chair in Citizenship and Multiculturalism.
 She has published extensively on citizenship theory, immigration law, highly skilled migration and global inequality, multiculturalism and women’s rights, law and religion in comparative perspective, and transnational legal process.
 Professor Shachar is the author of Multicultural Jurisdictions: Cultural Differences and Women’s Rights (Cambridge, 2001), for which she won the APSA Best First Book Award.
 This work has proved influential, intervening in actual public policy and legislative debates.
 It was cited, most recently, by England’s Archbishop of Canterbury and the Supreme Court of Canada (Bruker v.
 Marcovitz).
 Her new book, The Birthright Lottery: Citizenship and Global Inequality (Harvard, 2009) has been selected as a 2010 Notable Book by the International Studies Association, International Ethics Section.
 She has been awarded scholarly distinctions and research fellowships in Canada and abroad.
 Most recently, she served as the Leah Kaplan Visiting Professor in Human Rights at Stanford Law School, and the Jeremiah Smith Jr. Visiting Professor at Harvard Law School.